 Learning how to write a children’s book involves a number of steps.
-Writing and publishing a children’s book successfully is possible, but it’s more than just writing out a silly idea and drawing pictures…
+Writing and publishing a children’s book successfully is possible, but it’s more than just writing out a story idea and drawing pictures…

 - Or do you have pages full of kids’ writing prompts or book ideas but no idea what to do with them?

 - Do you have the drive or desire to make a full-time income from publishing children’s books but aren’t sure where to start?

 I’ve met my fair share of authors who’ve been swindled by hybrid publishers or spent years investing time, money, and energy into an industry that has given them little in return.

 Never fear!
 We are here to help you!

 These are the steps for how to write a children’s book: